grahamking/croxy/README.md

 Code from Django Software Federation (pbkdf2) is BSD licensed.

-All other code in Croxy is (c) 2013 Graham King, released into the public domain.
+All other code in Croxy is (c) 2013-2015 Graham King, released into the public domain.
+See LICENSE file.

 ### Testing